pact-foundation/pact-ruby/README.md

 ### Using provider states

-Having different service provider states allows you to test the same request with different expected responses.
+Provider states allow different fixtures to be loaded on the provider to allow you to test the same request with different expected responses.

 For example, some code that creates the pact in a consumer project might look like this: